 · Track your budget

 · Inspiration and DIY help

 The app was developed by Rapid Renovation Expert, Naomi Findlay, who wanted to create a simple solution for renovators to complete successful and enjoyable renovations time and time again.
-It’s never been easier to start a renovation!

 It used to be that interior design and architectural software was the exclusive domain of the professionals but that all changed when SketchUp came along.
 While it’s not strictly an app, we thought we’d include it because it’s hugely popular and for so many reasons.
 A highly intuitive, easy to learn 3D drawing tool, SketchUp lets you draw building plans and elevations and create animated walkthroughs and flyovers of your designs.
 SketchUp also has the world’s largest collection of free 3D models which means building materials, plants and real-world objects including furniture and appliances can be inserted into your designs with just a few clicks.
-It really has put design software in the hands of the layperson.
+It really has put design software in the hands of regular folk.

 Perfect for when you’re looking for a tradie or handyman, a cleaner, removalist and more, Airtasker lets you list a task (including details of when and where) alongside a fair budget for it.
 ‘Taskers’ are then able to bid for the job at which stage you can take a look at their profiles and reviews and choose the best candidate.
 Airtasker handles the financial side of things making it one easy to use and seamless platform.

 Arguably the best place to find a tradie in Australia, hipages works similarly to Airtasker in that you can list a job and thereafter obtain multiple quotes from professional tradies.
 It’s a free service that instantly alerts local tradies to submit quotes and after the quotes are received you can compare profiles and verified recommendations to choose the best applicant.